CBIIT/nci-webtools-dceg-gwas-target/scripts/readme.md

 ### GWASTarget API Utility

 The GWASTarget web application provides a public API.
-To simplify usage of this API, a python 3 utlity script `gwas_target.py` has been provided.
+To simplify usage of this API, a python 3 utility `gwas_target.py` has been provided.

 #### Getting Started
 1. Download the `gwas_target.py` script